 If you were under the age of 21 when you acquired a category T driving licence, the maximum authorised mass must not exceed 25,000 kg for a single vehicle or vehicle combination.
 The weight limitation lapses when you have two years’ experience of using a category T driving licence or you have reached the age of 21.

 A Category T driving entitlement also entitles you to drive a three- or four-wheeled moped.
 If you are under 18 and obtain a licence for Category T tractors, you are entitled to drive three- and four-wheeled mopeds with a weight restriction of 150 kg.
 To indicate this entitlement, Code 149 is entered on your licence card.
 When you turn 18, the weight restriction is cancelled and next time a licence card is issued to you it will carry T Code 147.

-Even if you are not yet 18, you can extend your licence from Category T149 to T147 by taking the safety course on the road for Category AM147.
+Even if you are not yet 18, you can upgrade your licence from Category T149 to T147 by taking the safety course on the road for Category AM147.
 This will entitle you to drive three- and four-wheeled mopeds in Norway.
 In order to obtain a driving entitlement that is also valid outside of Norway, you need to pass the theory test for AM 147.

 Category T also confers driving entitlements for category M 147 (three-/four-wheeled moped) and for motorised equipment (with or without a trailer) that is not designed for the carriage of passengers or goods, and that has a maximum speed of 30 km/h.

 - all tractors or motorised equipment with or without a trailer when category T was acquired before 1 January 2005